GAPAMET

 Methods

-The project utilises published historical and archaeological data and will produce new analytical data of metal doors of 11th-12th century European churches.
-On-site analyses comprise non-invasive, chemical analyses with a handheld XRF-device and a complete, high-resolution photographic documentation of the doors.
-Micro-samples of metal, inlay, and corrosion, studied by SEM-EDXS and optical microscopy, reveal further information about materials and treatment used.
-Lead isotope analyses provide information about the mineral source of the copper used.
-The wooden parts of the doors will be studied by dendrochronological and radiocarbon analyses.
-All analyses, combined with art historic evaluation, permit the visualisation of networks of material knowledge: properties, affordance and the material iconology in image systems.
+The project uses published historical and archaeological data and generates new analytical data on metal doors from 11th and 12th century European churches.
+On-site analyses include non-invasive chemical analyses using a handheld XRF instrument, and complete high-resolution photographic documentation of the doors.
+Micro-samples of metal, inlay and corrosion, examined by SEM-EDXS and optical microscopy, provide further information on the materials and treatments used.
+The wooden parts of the doors are examined by dendrochronological analysis.
+All these analyses, combined with art historical evaluation, allow the visualisation of networks of material knowledge: properties, affordance and material iconology in pictorial systems.

 Level of originality